xpack/update-checker-ts/README.md

 ### v2.0.0

-The project was migrated to TypeScript and the code is compiled into **ES6** modules, that can be consumed by both TypeScript and JavaScript packages.
+The project was migrated to TypeScript and the code is now compiled into **ES6** modules, that can be consumed by both TypeScript and JavaScript packages.
+The minimum node engine was updated to >16.0.0.

 Other changes:

 - the test environment was moved outside the constructor
 - the parameter of `sendNotification()` was removed in favour of the instance property
+- the name of the environment variable was added to the constructor

 ## License